Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Delegate By Sig

-Delegate voting rights in Compound Governance using an EIP-712 signature.
+Delegate voting rights in Bitlend Governance using an EIP-712 signature.

 - `_address` (string) The address to delegate the user's voting rights to.
 - `nonce` (number) The contract state required to match the signature.
 This can be retrieved from the COMP contract's public nonces mapping.